Fermionic dark matter-photon quantum interaction: A mechanism for darkness: Introduction

 \section{Introduction}

 Dark matter (DM) comprises the prevalent gravitational mass in the universe, although the very nature of the DM sector remains undisclosed.
 However, it is evidenced by indirect observations.
 DM nature has observed effects only in the gravitational sector, demanding other eventual interactions with Standard Model elementary particles, if any, to be extremely weak.
 Interactions between DM and the photon comprise great scientific interest, as the photon is the core carrier of cosmological and astrophysical probes.
-Spin-1/2 fermionic mass dimension one quantum fields are prime candidates to describe DM, since they are, by construction, neutral fermions under gauge interactions, therefore implementing darkness \cite{Ahluwalia:2022ttu}.
-ELKO\footnote{ELKO is an acronym for the naming ``eigenspinors of the charge conjugation operator'' (Eigenspinoren des Ladungskonjugationsoperators, in German) \cite{Ahluwalia:2004ab}.} is a prominent archetype of mass dimension one fermions and permits unsuppressed tree-level couplings with photons, Higgs boson pairs, and self-interaction terms, which are invariant under gauge transformations.
-ELKO is a prime candidate for describing DM, as effective couplings are suppressed to almost the entire Standard Model spectrum, except for the ELKO-photon tree-level interaction, which is implemented by a dimensionless coupling.
+Spin-1/2 mass dimension one fermionic quantum fields are prime candidates to describe DM, since they are, by construction, neutral fermions under gauge interactions, therefore implementing darkness \cite{Ahluwalia:2022ttu}.
+ELKO\footnote{ELKO is an acronym for the naming ``eigenspinors of the charge conjugation operator'' (Eigenspinoren des Ladungskonjugationsoperators, in German) \cite{Ahluwalia:2004ab}.} is a prominent archetype of the spinor expansion coefficients for the mass dimension one spin one-half fields and permits unsuppressed tree-level couplings with photons, Higgs boson pairs, and self-interaction terms, which are invariant under gauge transformations.
+Mass dimension one fields are candidates for describing DM, as effective couplings are suppressed to almost the entire Standard Model spectrum, except for the fermion-photon tree-level interaction, which is implemented by a dimensionless coupling.
 This feature is corroborated by experimental limits on photon-DM interactions.
-Although interactions with the Higgs boson contribute to ELKO to evade phenomenological physical bounds, the ELKO-photon interaction carries a unique signature that may concretely appear at DM-searching running experiments \cite{Lee:2015sqj,Alves:2014kta,Dias:2010aa,Agarwal:2014oaa,Duarte:2017svd}.
-In particular, unitarity imposes subtle constraints on data from LHC, in analyzing ELKO scatterings in monophoton events \cite{Alves:2017joy,Alves:2014qua}.
-The coupling between ELKO and the photon, to be experimentally yielded in monophoton events at the LHC, can explain the observed DM relic abundance.
-In this context, the XENON 1T experiment and its recently improved version XENON nT may probe nucleon-ELKO scattering associated with virtual photon exchange.
+Although interactions with the Higgs boson contribute to fermionic mass dimension one field to evade phenomenological physical bounds, the fermion-photon interaction carries a unique signature that may concretely appear at DM-searching running experiments \cite{Lee:2015sqj,Alves:2014kta,Dias:2010aa,Agarwal:2014oaa,Duarte:2017svd}.
+In particular, unitarity imposes subtle constraints on data from LHC, in analyzing dark matter scatterings in monophoton events \cite{Alves:2017joy,Alves:2014qua}.
+The coupling between fermionic mass dimension one field and the photon, to be experimentally yielded in monophoton events at the LHC, can explain the observed DM relic abundance.
+In this context, the XENON 1T experiment and its recently improved version XENON nT may probe nucleon-mass dimension one fermion scattering associated with virtual photon exchange.
 These DM search experiments have the goal of detecting DM using chambers with a liquid xenon target \cite{XENON:2019ykp}, with scintillation detectors \cite{Aprile:2022vux}.
 There is a promising recent careful simulation research, regarding phonon-mediated measures \cite{Sassi:2022njl}.